 For more information on filing a mesothelioma wrongful death claim, connect with our patient advocates.
 They have access to resources for finding the best mesothelioma lawyers to handle your mesothelioma compensation case and accurately assess your applicable statute of limitations.

 Frequently Asked Questions About Wrongful Death Mesothelioma Claims

 What types of mesothelioma claims apply to wrongful death negligence?

-Mesothelioma claims may involve lawsuits or asbestos trust funds, which both apply to wrongful death cases.
-Lawsuits and asbestos trust funds are based on whether the at-fault company is an active defendant or filed for bankruptcy.
+Wrongful death claims may involve mesothelioma lawsuits or asbestos trust funds.
+Lawsuits and asbestos trust funds are based on whether the at-fault company is an active defendant or bankrupt.
 Even after the patient dies, the surviving loved ones deserve compensation from the malicious corporations.

 Who can file for a wrongful death claim for mesothelioma?

-The victim’s immediate family members — spouses, children, and parents — can file a wrongful death claim in most cases.
-When a patient dies, some states allow life partners or close family friends to file claims if they were financially affected.
-Those able to file a mesothelioma wrongful death claim may likely be owed compensation for the loss of their loved ones.
+Each state can make its own rules about who can file wrongful death legal claims.
+The victim’s immediate family members — spouses and children — can file a wrongful death claim in every state.
+A few states allow life partners or close family friends to file claims if they are financially affected.
+The people able to file a mesothelioma wrongful death claim may likely be owed compensation for the loss of their loved ones.
 If your loved one died of mesothelioma, a reputable, experienced mesothelioma lawyer will help you file a wrongful death asbestos lawsuit.

 What defines a wrongful death case for mesothelioma?

 A wrongful death case for mesothelioma applies when the mesothelioma patient dies from the cancer.
 The surviving loved ones — usually the spouse and children — become the claimants.
 They deserve compensation for lost wages, funeral costs, medical debt, other mesothelioma-related expenses, and pain and suffering.